-This overview of Azure Resource Manager (ARM) templates is an follow up to my last post about studying for MCSD Architect certification in my last post here.
+My personal Azure Resource Manager (ARM) templates overview is an follow up to my last post about studying for MCSD Architect certification in my last post here.

 During this study I started using ARM templates in detail, and I believe the use of these templates can benefit people working with Azure or/and those studying for Azure related certifications.